 - medication to treat fatigue, muscle spasms, or other symptoms

-- complementary therapies such as meditation, relaxation techniques, or massage
+- meditation, relaxation techniques, or massage

 Your individual outlook depends on the type and severity of the disease, as well other health factors.
 While there’s no cure for MS, there are a variety of treatments and ways of managing your MS.